Staying in the present moment!

 The present moment meaning being focused in what you’re doing right then and right there.

 We know that when we focus on the future, whether that be a month from now, five years from now, or even five minutes from now, we tend to feel anxious because the future is unknown.
 It’s uncertain.
 We worry about what could happen.
-We worry about possible mistakes or we think about the worst case scenario.
+And we worry about possible mistakes or we think about the worst case scenario.

 When we focus on the past, we tend to re-live negative experiences and feel negative emotions like sadness, guilt, shame, embarrassment, and disappointment.
 And then that sometimes makes us think, “I don’t want that to happen again in the future.”
 So we get pulled right back to the anxiety about the future.